-Let me start off by saying that this rant is not in any way, shape, or form a protest against the school or meant as a warning to avoid them.
+Let me start off by saying that this rant isn't in any way, shape, or form a protest against the school or meant as a warning to avoid them.
 Quite the contrary, I love that they've been around for so long and providing free information in a course set-up.

-I've only come across a few courses that both flow logically and are not all chopped up from copying and pasting from one program to another (very easy to fix).
-I'm not talking about the occasional typo or error; I'm referring to poor quality that is shameful of any organization let alone one calling itself a school.
+I've only come across a few courses that both flow logically and aren't all chopped up from copying and pasting from one program to another (very easy to fix).
+I'm not talking about the occasional typo or error; I'm referring to poor quality that's shameful for any organization let alone one calling itself a school.

 It's one thing to change up the wording to make the test challenging; it's another to confuse students who just spent however long trying to translate your writing.
-In some courses- even beautifully done ones- questions are asked that the answers aren't in the coursework (I've verified by going back and searching the text).
+In some courses--even beautifully done ones--questions are asked that the answers aren't in the coursework (I've verified by going back and searching the text).

 Now if you're running a respectable school dependent on volunteers, the first thing you need is at least one editor who does nothing more than proofread submitted courses.
-For an organization as long standing and otherwise successful, what is the money really going toward?
+For an organization as long-standing and otherwise successful, what's the money really going toward?

 It's broken up terribly on most pages and is so poorly written I'm curious if it was first written in a different language and then copied and pasted from an online translation generator.
 The test questions were even worse, making it nearly impossible to understand.

 Here's the major point: the mentoring course serves as a guide for volunteers who create courses.
-There's tons of points on expected behaviors with the warning about how we need to abide by these points if we are to protect the reputation of Witch School as professional, educational, and respectable.
+There's tons of points on expected behaviors with the warning about how we need to abide by these points if we're to protect the reputation of Witch School as professional, educational, and respectable.

 And who do you think wrote and published this horrible (albeit well-intended) excuse for a class?
 A volunteer getting paid nothing and whose background and academic experience isn't verified?

-© 2003-2015 by Evylyn Rose
+© 2003-2020 by Evylyn Rose